darkamenosa/ahoy_analytics/README.md

 Action Cable authentication/authorization is app-owned and must be implemented in the host app.

 ## Database
 PostgreSQL only.
 The engine relies on JSONB, `generate_series`, and timezone SQL functions.
+Other databases are not supported.

 ## Live updates
 The Live view uses Action Cable.
-Schedule this job to broadcast fresh data:
+The installer configures Solid Queue to run `AhoyAnalytics::UpdateJob` every 30 seconds via `config/recurring.yml`.

+If you're not using Solid Queue, schedule this job manually with your job runner:

 ```ruby
 AhoyAnalytics::UpdateJob.perform_later
 ```

-Run it on a schedule (for example every 15–30 seconds) using your job runner.
+Run it every 15–30 seconds for real-time updates.

-If your app uses Solid Queue recurring jobs (`config/recurring.yml`), the installer will add a default schedule of every 30 seconds for you.
-Otherwise, configure the schedule manually.

 ## Assets
 This engine ships prebuilt assets under `app/assets/ahoy_analytics/build`, so